Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising

 \subsection{Natural Image Denoising}

-Following the protocol in \cite{burger2012image}, given a noisy image, we first chop it into a number of overlapping noisy patches.
-Then we apply our trained network model to them and get the denoised versions.
-Finally, all denoised patches are put at the positions of their noisy counterparts and aggregated on the overlapping regions via Gaussian weighted averaging.

-Different from \cite{burger2012image}, we adopt a small deep network architecture with four hidden layers of size 512, an input layer of size 289 and an output layer of size 81.
-This network takes a $17\times17$ noisy patch as input and tries to recover its central $9\times9$ block as output.
-The number of dictionary atoms learned by the output layer is 512, which is about 6 times as large as the denoised patch size.
+We adopt a deep network architecture with four hidden layers of size 512, an input layer of size 289 and an output layer of size 81.
+This network takes a $17\times17$ noisy patch as input and tries to recover its central $9\times9$ block.
+The dictionary learned in the output layer is 6 times larger than the denoised patch.
 We use the natural images in the Berkeley segmentation database \cite{martin2001database} and convert them to gray-scale images to generate the training patches.
-Six levels of additive white Gaussian noise with standard deviations $15$, $25$, $35$, $50$, $75$ and $100$ are tested.
+The test set consists of eight standard images: Boat, Bridge, Cameraman, Couple, Hill, Lena, Man and Peppers.
+Eight levels of additive white Gaussian noise with standard deviations $5$, $10$, $15$, $25$, $35$, $50$, $75$ and $100$ are tested.
 For every specific noise level, we generate 50 million training samples and choose the minibatch size 10000.
+We run L-BFGS algorithm with a minibatch for 50 iterations and resample a new minibatch.
 The training of the model requires about 2 days of computation time on single Tesla K20c GPU.